New Mexico Biennial Corporate Report FilingWe’re Just Not Annoying®

 New Mexico LLCs do not file annual reports with the NM Secretary of State.

 Corporations do file reports with the New Mexico Secretary of State.
 New Mexico’s reporting system is ridiculous.
 After the initial report, profit corporations file biennially (every two years).
 Nonprofit corporations in New Mexico file annually.
-Sounds reasonable?
-Wait until you see the due dates rule.

 The best filing option is to use the New Mexico e-Filing web portal and finish it online.
 We furnish a link below.
 The other alternative is to use the form found at the NM Secretary of State website under ‘Corporations.’
 Download it, complete the list of officers and mail it in with the filing fee.
 See the link below.